-40 Material Uncertanity Relating to Going Concern
+43 Material Uncertainty Relating to Going Concern

 (a) The Company's operations have been affected in the last few years by various factors including liquidity crunch, unavailability of resources on timely basis, delays in execution of projects, delays in land acquisition, operational issues etc. The Company's overseas operations are characterized due to weak order booking, paucity of working capital and uncertain business environment.
-Also the Company's current liabilities exceed the current assets by ₹ 7070.41 Crore.
+Also the Company's current liabilities exceed the current assets by ₹ 7944.10 Crore as at March 31 ,2021.
 The facilities of the Company with the CDR lenders are presently marked as NPA since June 2017.
 The liquidity crunch has resulted in several winding up petitions being filed against the Company by various stakeholders for recovery of the debts which the Company has been settling as per the mutually agreed repayment terms.
 The liquidity crunch is affecting the Company's operation with increasing severity.
 The CDR lenders have recalled the various facilities, initiated recovery suits in the Debt Recovery Tribunals as well as filing a winding up petition with the National Company Law Tribunal, Mumbai bench under the Insolvency and Bankruptcy code